Strategic management: Scenario planning

 A number of strategists use scenario planning techniques to deal with change.
 The way Peter Schwartz put it in 1991 is that strategic outcomes cannot be known in advance so the sources of competitive advantage cannot be predetermined.
 The fast changing business environment is too uncertain for us to find sustainable value in formulas of excellence or competitive advantage.
 Instead, scenario planning is a technique in which multiple outcomes can be developed, their implications assessed, and their likeliness of occurrence evaluated.
 According to Pierre Wack, scenario planning is about insight, complexity, and subtlety, not about formal analysis and numbers.
-The flowchart to the right provides a process for classifying a phenomenon as a scenario in the intuitive logics tradition.

 Some business planners are starting to use a complexity theory approach to strategy.
 Complexity can be thought of as chaos with a dash of order.
 Chaos theory deals with turbulent systems that rapidly become disordered.
 Complexity is not quite so unpredictable.
 It involves multiple agents interacting in such a way that a glimpse of structure may appear.